-If anything it is probably better by starting off too cautiously; taking a hefty blow to an equity rich portfolio may ward the investor off the asset class for good, thereby depriving them of the inevitable gains that will be along at some point in the cycle and leaving too much heavy lifting for the bonds to be able to meet the investment objective.
+If anything it is probably better by starting off too cautiously; taking a hefty blow to an equity rich portfolio may deter you from the asset class for good, thereby depriving you of the inevitable gains that will be along at some point in the cycle and leaving too much heavy lifting for the bonds to be able to meet your investment objective.

 In response to a 20% downturn: